CS2103JAN2017-W10-B1/addressbook-level4/docs/UserGuide.md

 > * Words in `UPPER_CASE` are the parameters.
 > * Items in `SQUARE_BRACKETS` are optional.
 > * Items with `...` after them can have multiple instances.
-> * Parameters can be in any order.
+> * Parameters can be in any order unless otherwise stated.

 ### 2.1.
 Viewing help : `help`